Wills & Estate Planning

 Can a Trustee Withdraw Money From a Trust?

-When contemplating trust funds, many people become nervous that a trustee might ransack the trust for personal purposes.
-To be clear, this is illegal.
-Specific laws vary depending on where you live, but a trustee is never allowed to withdraw funds for his or her own personal use.
-That's because the trustee has a fiduciary responsibility, which means that he or she is bound to act in the best financial interest of the beneficiary and must follow the rules and terms of the trust agreement.
+Laws vary depending on where you live, but a trustee is never allowed to withdraw funds for his or her own personal use.
+That's because the trustee has a fiduciary responsibility, which means he or she is legally bound to act in the best financial interest of the beneficiary and must follow the rules and terms of the trust agreement.

 The trustee is the only person (or people) who can take money out of a trust account.